“Video games are bad for you? That’s what they said about rock ‘n’ roll.” – Shigeru Miyamoto, Nintendo

 Some call them time-wasters.
 Others call them art.
 But we can all agree that they’re just pure fun.
 Video games have carved their way into our daily lives.
 They’ve become part of our culture.
 It’s extremely rare to find a person that never played a video game.

 Amid all the joysticks and avatars, it’s hard to remember that gaming is also a massive industry.

 How massive?
 Bigger than movies.
 Bigger than any pop diva.
-The video game industry’s revenue is set to surpass $152 billion this year, absolutely crushing previous records.
+The video game industry’s revenue was set to surpass $152 billion in 2019, absolutely crushing previous records.
 Huge diversity, accessibility, and, for some of them, an affordable price point of zero dollars mean that each day more and more people become gamers.